Romantic restaurants for Valentine's Day dinner - Decanter

 Book: 02074375708

 What we like about it: Wine bottles filled with candles set the mood at this romantic little bistro, which has become a Soho institution, with a legion of devoted admirers.
 There’s a delightful old-school charm about the place, from its comfortably familiar, scuffed and shabby interior to its hand-written menus, which change daily.
-Cosy up to your loved one and enjoy rustic French-leaning dishes such as melting confit pork cheeks or skate with bread and capers, followed by prune and almond tart.
+Cosy up to your loved one and enjoy rustic French-leaning dishes such as melting confit pork cheeks or skate with bread and capers, followed by chocolate pavé with Earl Grey prunes and crème fraîche.

 Wine list: Andrew Edmunds is famous for the low mark-ups on its mostly French list, with outstanding older vintages from notable producers.
 Roaming across this lovely selection, from the Loire to the Languedoc, is a joy.